lukemorton/lukemorton.co.uk/posts/2015-07-19-hiatus-over.md

 # Hiatus Over

+Where I example what I've been up to.

 When I moved from the startup world of uncertainty to a little more certain world of [delivering web apps][made], e-commerce and otherwise, my writing slowed.
 Getting your knowledge down, distilling it into written form is an